 - Attempts (successful or not) to view or modify privacy-sensitive data, including an identification of the user who made the attempts.

-All audit log entries are part of a standard audit trail for NetWitness Suite.
-Administrators can configure NetWitness Suite to forward audit logs to a designated destination, including third-party systems to provide additional filtering and reporting capabilities.
+All audit log entries are part of a standard audit trail for NetWitness Platform.
+Administrators can configure NetWitness Platform to forward audit logs to a designated destination, including third-party systems to provide additional filtering and reporting capabilities.
 For more information on Global Audit Logging, see Configure Global Audit Logging in the System Configuration guide.

 Components Covered by the Data Privacy Feature

-The figure below identifies the NetWitness Suite components covered by the 10.5 or later data privacy feature with a green check mark.
+The figure below identifies the NetWitness Platform components covered by the 10.5 or later data privacy feature with a green check mark.
 Components marked with an X are not supported by data privacy functions.
-The NetWitness Suite Getting Started Guide provides a functional description of NetWitness Suite components.
+The NetWitness Platform Getting Started Guide provides a functional description of NetWitness Platform components.

 Data Privacy Feature Implementation by Component